leapdao/leapdao-website/src/blog/content/Mainnet-Revamp.md

 emoji: 🛄
 image: /img/blog/mainnet-revamp.png
 author:
  name: '@kosta'
  twitter: '@troggo'
 description: We plan to revamp the mainnet preserving the balances.
 Funds are SAFU.
 ---

 ## TLDR

-We are going to reset the mainnet chain and start a new one preserving all the onchain balances.
-There won't be any value loss.
+We are going to stop the mainnet chain and start a new one preserving all the onchain balances.
+There won't be any value loss for user.
 In case of any objections, you can exit the chain.

 What will change: